European Banking Federation

 10 Sept 2020

-Their ask — The federation opposes new AI-specific legislation, preferring guidance from authorities on applying existing rules.
+Message — The federation opposes new AI-specific legislation, preferring guidance from authorities on applying existing rules.
 They warn that prescriptive regulation could harm competitiveness and recommend technology-neutral approaches that avoid duplication with current financial sector regulation.123

-How it helps them — This would avoid additional compliance burdens and preserve banks' ability to innovate with AI.45
+Why — This would avoid additional compliance burdens and preserve banks' ability to innovate with AI.45

-Who loses — Consumers lose stronger safeguards against AI systems not covered by existing financial regulation.
+Impact — Consumers lose stronger safeguards against AI systems not covered by existing financial regulation.

 Banking Federation Demands Cross-Sector Data Sharing in EU Data Spaces